ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 ## Exercise: Uploading Images to the Image Service

-Plaese follow the tutorial showed above.
+Please follow the tutorial showed above this lines.